About Me

 Lotus Rising was named from an intuitive knowing before I fully understood how deeply the lotus mirrored my own journey.
 The lotus grows through darkness and dense mud, using those very conditions to rise toward the light—emerging resilient and whole.

 As a first-generation American with Mexican and Indian roots, I grew up feeling different, overly sensitive, out of place and groundless.
-Much of my life has been shaped by navigating cultural complexity, healing ancestral and intergenerational wounds, and learning from my own lived experience as a trauma survivor in recovery.
-Through my own healing journey, travels, and education, I came to understand that what once felt like my greatest vulnerability—my sensitivity, depth, and hyper-awareness—became one of my greatest strengths.
-My experiences and teachers have taught me compassion, humility, and that we are all interconnected on the same path seeking unconditional love, belonging and a place that feels like home.
+Much of my life has been shaped by navigating cultural complexity, healing ancestral and intergenerational wounds, while honoring my own lived experience as a trauma survivor with chronic pain in life-long recovery.
+Through my own journey, travels, and education, I came to understand that what once felt like my greatest vulnerability—my sensitivity, depth, and hyper-awareness— became one of my greatest strengths.
+Experience and wise teachers have taught me compassion, humility, and that we are all interconnected on the same path seeking unconditional love, belonging, and a safe place that feels like home.

-Today, as a therapist in Austin, I have the privilege of walking alongside others as they reconnect with themselves and find home.
-Like the lotus, I believe we are all capable of rising—transforming what we’ve endured into resilience, clarity, and self-trust.
+Today, as a therapist in Austin, I have the honor privilege of walking alongside others as they reconnect with themselves and find home.
+Like the lotus, I believe we are all capable of rising— transforming what we’ve endured into resilience, service, compassion, clarity, and self-trust.

 Licensed Chemical Dependency Counselor (LCDC) TX License #15627